 - Fund Management

 - Object Administration

 5.2.
-Policy Based Technology Framework
+Policy-Based Technology Framework

 SAP Policy Management system is built upon the Policy-Based technology (PBT) framework which enables a very swift and efficient development environment for FS-PM components and most of the solutions within FS-PM.
 The PBT framework has four layered client-server architecture completely based on SAP technology.
-It offers a workplace with own design environment, generator and template classes and has a flexible process control.
+It offers a workplace with its own design environment, generator, and template classes and has a flexible process control.

 The Different Layers within PBT workplace are:

 - Channel Layer: Transfers the data which are entered by the user in subordinate layers

 Process Layer: Handles business Activities and processes, helps to define UI and Monitors the channel layer.

 - Business Object Layer: Maintains the entity-relationship and groups them in a business object

 - Data Access Layer: Manages all entities of data dictionary tables and generates classes to access the database tables.